uit-no-old/incoming/doc/installation.md

 Now you can run the example backends in whichever shell you have sourced py-env/bin/activate in.

 Both backends are started the same way and accept the same command line parameters.
-There are parameters to specify the Incoming!! server hostname and port, the app hostname and port.
+There are parameters to specify the Incoming!! server hostname and port, and the app hostname and port.
 Do the following to get an overview.
 Then you will know what to do.

     (py-env) examples$ cd 1-simple
     (py-env) 1-simple$ python backend.py --help